datasci-osu/dsosuk8s/user_docs/README_INSTRUCTOR.md

 We've designed DS@OSU to balance user-friendliness with flexibility and power.
 Understanding the sections below will help you get the most from the platform.
 Nevertheless, here are some important notes to you playing quickly:

-1. A single "Hub" provides access to a shared environment for members of a class (instructors, TAs, students) at a specific URL, for example `http://beta.datasci.oregonstate.edu/nmc-245/`, and different classes access different Hubs/URLs.
+1. **Hubs:** A single "Hub" provides access to a shared environment for members of a class (instructors, TAs, students) at a specific URL, for example `http://beta.datasci.oregonstate.edu/nmc-245/`, and different classes access different Hubs/URLs.
 Within a Hub, some users
    (instructors & TAs) have "Admin"-level access with special permissions.

-2. Eacher user's "interface" (shown in the screenshots above) is running as an individual server (Docker container, actually) in the cloud.
+2. **Cloud-Based Servers:** Eacher user's "interface" (shown in the screenshots above) is running as an individual server (Docker container, actually) in the cloud.
 This has some implications for Admins--for example, user servers may be shut down after a period of inactivity (e.g. 1. hour), or after a maximum amount of active time (e.g. 8 hours) to save on resources and costs.